-For words that contain double-letter spellings for consonants, we typically place the divider after the double-letter spelling rather than between the consonants.
-As noted earlier, this is done because the double-letter spellings have been taught as single-spelling units in CKLA since Kindergarten ('nn' > /n/, 'mm' > /m/, 'tt' > /t/, etc.).
+• For words that contain double-letter spellings for consonants, we typically place the divider after the double-letter spelling rather than between the consonants.
+As noted earlier, we do this because the double-letter spellings have been taught as single-spelling units in CKLA since Kindergarten ('nn' > /n/, 'mm' > /m/, 'tt' > /t/, etc.).